MENSA: A Multi-Event Network for Survival Analysis with Trajectory-based Likelihood Estimation: The proposed method

 \subsection{Mixture model architecture}

+We propose a multi-state architecture (see Figure~\ref{fig:mensa_architecture}) in which events are modeled as transitions between discrete states -- \eg from \emph{healthy} to \emph{sick}, or from \emph{alive} to \emph{dead} -- based on the framework by \citet{andersen_multi_2002}, and further described in Appendix \ref{app:multi_state_analysis}.
+Let \( \mathcal{P} = \{0, 1, \ldots, P{-}1\} \) denote the finite set of states, where state 0 is the initial (event-free) state.
+Each event \( k \in \{1, \ldots, K\} \) corresponds to a transition into a state \( p_k \in \mathcal{P} \setminus \{0\} \).
+For example, if event \( k \) represents a \emph{relapse}, then \( p_k \) denotes the absorbing state for \emph{relapse}.
+This mapping naturally supports scenarios with sequential or co-occurring events -- \eg first becoming ill and then later dying.

-We propose to model the marginal survival distribution for each state -- \ie the transition probability $P_{0p}(s,t)$ of entering that state over all states $P$ -- as a convex combination of $\Psi \in \mathbb{R}_{+}$ Weibull distributions.
-There are two reasons for this: (1) this approach relaxes the proportional hazard assumption about the underlying marginal survival distribution for each state, as a mixture architecture can model non-proportional hazard functions (see Appendix \ref{sec:proportional_hazards_in_mensa} for details); and (2) the Weibull distribution has a closed-form probability density function (PDF) and cumulative distribution function (CDF) as:
+For each instance \( i \), we estimate a matrix of survival distributions \( \bm{S}^{(i)} \): one distribution for each state \( p \in \mathcal{P} \), including the initial event-free state (\( p = 0 \)).
+The marginal density function \( f_p(t) \) for state $p$, which represents the probability of entering state \( p \) at time point $t$, is modeled as a convex combination of \( \Psi \in \mathbb{N}_{+} \) Weibull distributions.
+This formulation offers two key advantages.
+First, it relaxes the proportional hazards assumption on the underlying marginal survival distribution (proof in Appendix~\ref{app:proof_of_proportional_hazards}), allowing the hazard function to vary over time.
+Second, it leverages the closed-form probability density function (PDF) and cumulative distribution function (CDF) of the Weibull distribution, respectively:

-where $\beta > 0$ and $\eta > 0$ are the shape and scale parameters, respectively.
-The shape parameter models the skew of the distribution, and the scale parameter models the distribution spread, also referred to as the characteristic life.
-This closed form simplifies the gradient computation.
-Assuming our estimated survival distribution is a convex combination of $\Psi$ Weibulls for each marginal distribution, we can define the log of $\beta_\psi$ and $\eta_\psi$ as:

-Here, \(x^{(i)} \in \mathbb{R}\) is the input vector of feature values describing the \(i\)-th instance, and \(\Phi_{\theta}(\cdot)\) is a feature representation layer, which is shared among events.
-This layer accounts for inter-event dependencies captured in the features.
-The other terms are specific to each output event.
-The parameters \(\tilde{\beta}_{\psi} \in \mathbb{R}\) and \(\tilde{\eta}_{\psi} \in \mathbb{R}\) are learnable log-scale biases that initialize the log-transformed scale and shape parameters, respectively, for the \(\psi\)-th component. \(\text{act}(\cdot)\) is a non-linear activation function, in our case SELU~\citep{Klambauer2017}.
-Finally, \(\zeta_\psi\) and \(\xi_\psi\) are learnable weight vectors for the scale and shape parameters, respectively, of the $\psi$ Weibull distribution.
-As a result, we can define the PDF and CDF for each marginal as: